JacobWay/edx-documentation/en_us/install_operations/source/configuration/enable_certificates.rst

      details, see :ref:`opencoursestaff:Setting Up Certificates` in *Building and Running an Open edX Course*.

 *****************************************
-Configure Certificates Within Each Course
+Configure Course Certificates in Studio
 *****************************************

 Within Studio, course team members with the Admin role can create and edit a